commit-live-students/python_getting_started_project/q05_runs/README.md

 Let's continue!!

+It was very exciting to see McCullum thrash the bowlers around the park and create history in the inaugral match itself.

+Let's rejuvenate ourselves with his Masterclass

-* This function is same as previous function.
-This function will return the number of runs scored by Brendon McCullum.
+* Save the number of runs scored by Brendon McCullum in a variable `runs`.

-The returned value must be an integer